dbca-wa/developer-guidance/README.md

 A suggested syllabus for learning Python for the purposes of web application development is as follows:

 * Install Python 3.x on your PC.
-* If required, take a [crash course in the Python syntax](https://medium.freecodecamp.org/learning-python-from-zero-to-hero-120ea540b567).
-This is also a good intro pathway for Python: <https://realpython.com/start-here/>
+* If required, take a [crash course in the Python syntax](https://www.freecodecamp.org/news/learning-python-from-zero-to-hero-120ea540b567).
+This is also a good intro for Python: <https://realpython.com/python-first-steps/>
-* For a more thorough overview of Python syntax, read the [Dive Into Python ebook](https://github.com/downloads/diveintomark/diveintopython3/dive-into-python3.pdf), chapters 0, 1, 2, 3, 4, 7, 11 & 14.
+* For a more thorough overview of Python syntax, read the [Dive Into Python ebook](https://github.com/downloads/diveintomark/diveintopython3/dive-into-python3.pdf), chapters 0, 1, 2, 3, 4, 7, 11 & 14 (the whole book is valuable, but these chapters will get you bascially productive).

 ## Python environment management

 Once you start working on more than one project, managing separate and isolated Python environments for each one becomes a requirement.
-This topic is slightly "extra credit", but it's worth learning sooner rather than later.
+This topic is slightly "extra credit" (it's most important to get in and start learning the syntax), but it's worth learning sooner rather than later.
 [This is a good primer](https://realpython.com/python-virtual-environments-a-primer/) on Python virtual environments and why you need them.
 The specifics for how to manage Python virtual environments are very much up to individual developers, but a good starting point is as follows:

 * Use [pyenv](https://github.com/pyenv/pyenv) to install and switch between different versions on Python on a host ([installation instructions](https://github.com/pyenv/pyenv#installation)).
 * Use [Poetry](https://python-poetry.org/) to manage project dependency trees ([installation instructions](https://python-poetry.org/docs/#installation)).